 GET AN NCCF LICENSE PLATE AND PROTECT THE COAST. www.ncdot.org/dmv

-LAYOUT/DESIGN: by 8 Dot Graphics COVER PHOTO: Harkers Island by Marshall Jeffries
+LAYOUT/DESIGN: by 8 Dot Graphics • COVER PHOTO: Melanie Retzek

 Most of us long for greener pasture from time to time.
 It's easy to take the places we live for granted.